RAF Driffield

 Royal Air Force Driffield or RAF Driffield is a former Royal Air Force station in the East Riding of Yorkshire, in England.
 It lies about 2 mi south-west of Driffield and 11 mi north-west of Beverley.
 It is now operated by the Defence Infrastructure Organisation, as the Driffield Training Area.

 History

 The site was first opened in 1918 by the Royal Air Force under the name of RAF Eastburn, and closed in 1920.
 In 1935 a new airfield was built, initially training bomber crews.
 In 1977 the site was turned over to the British Army for use as a driving school, and was renamed Alamein Barracks, a satellite to Normandy Barracks of the Defence School of Transport at Leconfield.

-The station was the initial posting of Leonard Cheshire VC, who was at that time a member of 102 Squadron.
+The station was the initial posting of Leonard Cheshire VC, who was at that time a member of 102 (Ceylon) Squadron.

 On 15 August 1940 there was a German air raid on the airfield.
-Casualties included the first fatality in the Women's Royal Air Force.
+Casualties included the first fatality in the Women's Auxiliary Air Force (WAAF).

+On 4 June 1941 RAF Driffield was attacked by German aircraft which resulted in one Wellington, of No. 405 Squadron RCAF, being destroyed and another damaged.

 On 1 August 1959, the station was armed with PGM-17 Thor ballistic missiles, which were subsequently decommissioned by April 1963.